catchdigital/docker-php/README.md

 ## Version

-* `7.2.12-fpm`: PHP 7.2.12 with the necessary tools to run a site.
+* `7.3.6-fpm`: PHP 7.3.6 with the necessary tools to run a site.
+(Latest)
-* `7.2.12-fpm-dev`: Extensions of 7.2.12-fpm with xdebug for development
+* `7.3.6-fpm-dev`: Extensions of 7.3.6-fpm with xdebug for development
-* `7.2.12-fpm-newrelic`: Extensions of 7.2.12-fpm with newrelic php extension
+* `7.3.6-fpm-newrelic`: Extensions of 7.3.6-fpm with newrelic php extension

 ## Modules